 Learn more: How Do Carbonated Beverages Affect Health?

 - If you feel nauseous in the morning, eat little and eat slowly.
 It’s also a good idea to rest for 10 to 15 minutes after eating.

 - Eat foods with carbohydrates, like saltines or toast.

 - Eat food at room temperature, since extreme temperatures can increase nausea.

 - Don’t drink too much during meals.
 It’s better to hydrate before or after eating.

 - Don’t drink carbonated beverages, alcohol, or caffeine.
-Also stay away from acidic juices like orange juice.
+Also stay away from acidic juices.

 - Drink room temperature water when you feel like vomiting to stabilize your stomach.

 Finally, remember that, for any discomfort, prevention’s the best medicine.
 Therefore, you should consider reducing certain foods and beverages if you notice that they make you want to vomit.It might interest you...